GrimmWeeper/ALU/README.md

 # ALU

+### Group 3-3: Wee Ping, Jeslyn, Calvin, Luo Qi, Aaron

-### How to test out the Adder, Boolean, Compare & Shifter components of the ALU
+#### How to test out the Adder, Boolean, Compare & Shifter components of the ALU

 1) Clone the repo
 2) Open ALU.alp file using Alchitry